 Osmotic diuresis is increased urination due to the presence of certain substances in the fluid filtered by the kidneys.
 This fluid eventually becomes urine.
-These substances cause additional water to come into the urine, increasing its amount.
+The process of osmosis created by these substances cause additional water to come into the urine, increasing its amount.

 Osmotic diuresis can be caused by: